The best crypto margin trading exchanges:

-Binance is the world’s best cryptocurrency exchange with maximum trading volume.
-They recently launched the margin trading on their platform which you can enable by going to Binance dashboard.
+The exchange supports margin trading which a user can understand and execute in few simple steps.
 To use the Binance margin trading, you need to complete the identity verification (KYC) and your country should not be in the blacklist of Binance country.
 Currently, residents of the US cannot use the Margin Trading feature of Binance.